Universal Life Insurance: How It Works, Types & Pros and Cons

 Indexed Universal Life Insurance (IUL)

 Indexed universal life links cash value growth to a market index like the S&P 500.
-Returns are capped by participation rates (typically 10-12%) but protected by a floor (usually 0%) that prevents losses during market downturns.
+Across leading IUL carriers, S&P 500 cap rates on new business in 2026 typically fall in the 9% to 12% range, with reviews of top IUL carriers describing cap rates between about 8.5% and 12.25% among highly rated insurers.
+Returns are protected by a floor (usually 0%) that prevents losses during market downturns.

 Pros